LashawnFofung/Superstore-Sales-Performance/Case Study/3 Background.md

 <h3>Company Overview</h3>

 Superstore Inc. is a prominent retail entity operating across the United States.
-The company specializes in a diverse range of products, broadly categorized into Furniture, Office Supplies, and Technology.
+The company specializes in a diverse range of products, broadly categorized into <b>Furniture, Office Supplies, and Technology</b>.

-Superstore Inc. serves a varied customer base, which is strategically segmented into three primary groups: Consumers, Corporate clients, and Home Offices.
+Superstore Inc. serves a varied customer base, which is strategically segmented into three primary groups: <b>Consumers, Corporate clients, and Home Offices</b>.
 This segmentation allows the company to tailor its sales and marketing efforts to the distinct needs and purchasing behaviors of each group.

-The company's logistical operations are supported by various shipping modes, including Standard Class, Second Class, First Class, and Same Day delivery, ensuring product distribution to customers nationwide.
+The company's logistical operations are supported by various <b>shipping modes</b>, including Standard-Class, Second-Class, First-Class, and Same-Day delivery, ensuring product distribution to customers nationwide.
 Superstore Inc. maintains a structured operational framework, which includes a system for tracking product returns and a dedicated team of regional managers overseeing performance across different geographic regions.

 Through its extensive sales and distribution network, Superstore Inc. continually gathers comprehensive transactional data, which forms the basis for analyzing its market performance, profitability, and customer engagement.